joeydtaylor/electrician/README.md

 ## 📝 License

-All internal packages fall under Electrician’s [MIT License](./LICENSE).
+All internal packages fall under Electrician’s [Apache 2.0 License](./LICENSE).
 You are free to use, modify, and distribute them under these terms, but note that **they are not designed for direct external use**.

 ---